cocos/cocos-docs/en/editor/publish/build-panel.md

-# Detailed explanation of building release panel
+# About the Build Panel

 Click **Project -> Build** in the main menu of the editor or use the shortcut key `Ctrl/Cmd + Shift + B` to open the **Build** panel: